vin-ni/hover-on-touch/README.md

 HTML Structure
 ------------
-There's an object wrapper with an info and a cover div.
+Object wrapper with an info and a cover div.
 You can add as many objects as you want.
 ```html
 <div class="object" data-triggerlink="https://www.example.com">
         <div class="cover">